 The critically acclaimed food is as insatiable as the views, so sink into a cozy booth or window-side banquette.
 The food presentation is a feast for the eyes in more ways than one.
 Chef J. Joho’s menu is a carefully curated list of French gems, such as crepes with artichokes and roasted tomato coulis, and Foie Gras Torchon with duck prosciutto, fig and brioche.

-An excellent choice for Sunday brunching (11 a.m. to 2 p.m.) imbibe in bottomless Nicholas Feuillette champagne.
-Eggs Benedict, please!
+An excellent choice for Sunday brunching (11 a.m. to 2 p.m.), visit the Eiffel Tower Restaurant to imbibe bottomless Nicholas Feuillette champagne or nosh on Eggs Benedict.

 What to Eat at this Fine Dining Restaurant: